A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Variational solution and solution semigroup

-In this section, we construct an implicit variational principle corresponding to system \eqref{HJs}, which is a multi-dimensional analogy of the one constructed for contact Hamilton-Jacobi equations, see \cite{SWY},\cite{WWY1},\cite{WWY2}.
-Based on this variational principle, we define the notion of variational solution and solution semigroup associated to system \eqref{HJs}, necessary properties of the variational solution are proved in this procedure.
+In this section, we construct a variational principle (dynamical programing principle) corresponding to system \eqref{HJs}, which is a multi-dimensional analogy of the one constructed for contact Hamilton-Jacobi equations, see \cite{SWY}-\cite{WWY2}.

+Based on this variational principle, we define the notion of variational solution and solution semigroup associated to system \eqref{HJs}.
+Some necessary properties of the variational solution are proved through this procedure.